Valentine’s Day and Gaslighting

 Valentine’s Day Our Own Way

 It’s my hope that this broadened perspective on Valentine’s Day can relieve some of your pull towards them if it’s still tugging at you and they’re still in your bones.
 I hope that you can resist contact and stay no contact.
 Hang on to yourself and ignore and rebuff in silence any hoovering or drive-bys they instigate.
 These dirtbags aren’t worth poop.
-You are prescious and of infinite value.
+You are precious and of infinite value.

 As far as chocolate, there’s a See’s or other candy store wherever you live or online for that matter, so grab a box, a bottle, and a good book or a movie.
 Take yourself for an outing or a dinner.
 Maybe get naked like the Romans and dance around your living room celebrating your freedom from narcissistic abuse.